6 Best Foods for Skin Scientifically Proven to Keep Your Skin Healthy

 One study proved the antioxidative effects of sweet potatoes in an in vivo trial involving rats (22).

 As you can see, buying a good cleanser and drinking lots of water are not the only things you can do to improve the appearance of your skin.
-From diminishing wrinkles to treating specific conditions like psoriasis, these foods will help you glow from within!
+From diminishing wrinkles to treating specific conditions like psoriasis, these best foods for skin will help you glow from within!